ntrezowan/the-plain/_posts/2009-08-11-installing-nagios-on-ubuntu-server.md

 # /usr/sbin/usermod -G nagios nagios
 ```

-4. Create a new `nagcmd` group for allowing external commands to be submitted through the web interface.
-Add both the Nagios user and the Apache user to the group;
+4. Create a new `nagcmd` group for allowing external commands to pass through the web interface.
+Add both the Nagios user and the Apache user into this group;
 ```
 # /usr/sbin/groupadd nagcmd
 # /usr/sbin/usermod -a -G nagcmd nagios
 # /usr/sbin/usermod -a -G nagcmd www-data
 ```

-___

 #### C. Install Nagios